davidearn/epigrowthfit/README.md

 ```

 If you are only warned about a **TMB**-**epigrowthfit** mismatch,
-then the second line should suffice.
+then only run the second line.

 ## References